shayd42/JSON-API/README.md

-# Nymi API Beta Release 3.1
+# Nymi JSON API Beta Release 3.1

 Nymi is now supporting a JSON based API for the development of Nymi Enabled Applications (NEAs).
 Initially we are providing websocket servers for Mac OS X and Windows.